 will build on the findings of the first workshop.

 Following from the success of 2020, the fully virtual event will involve short paper talks, demos, and interactive group brainstorming to discuss the goals and challenges of the field.
 We encourage all participants to remain for the full workshop.

-The workshop will commence at 1PM CEST, and run for 3-4 hours.
+The workshop will commence at 1PM CEST, and run for 3-4 hours (full details will be made available when the program is published).
 This start time has been chosen to fit as many world timezones as possible (convert to other timezones), participant locations as well as take into account the 'location' of the conference.

 Please contact one of the workshop chairs below if you have any further questions.

 We are interested in bringing together multidisciplinary perspectives, especially on the

 human-centric component of energy visualizations.
 We invite innovative ideas, design

 concepts, requirement analysis and work-in-progress relating to the following technical

 visualizations, energy policy and governance, net zero initiatives, energy consumers and